ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 ## Looking at the unique challenges that testing ML models brings

-**1. Unpredictable Outputs:** Unlike regular software, where the same input always gives the same result, ML models can give different results because they work with probabilities.
+**Unpredictable Outputs:** Unlike regular software, where the same input always gives the same result, ML models can give different results because they work with probabilities.
 This makes testing harder because instead of just checking if the output is correct, we need to evaluate how accurate and reliable the model’s predictions are.

-**2. Dependence on Data:** The quality of an ML model depends a lot on the data it was trained on.
+**Dependence on Data:** The quality of an ML model depends a lot on the data it was trained on.
 Testing ML models means we need to deeply understand the training data and its weaknesses because any bias or missing information in the data can lead to incorrect results.

-**3. Performance Metrics:** Traditional testing metrics like pass/fail don’t apply directly to ML models.
+**Performance Metrics** Traditional testing metrics like pass/fail don’t apply directly to ML models.
 Instead, we use statistical metrics like accuracy, precision, recall, F1 score and AUC-ROC to evaluate model performance.
 Understanding and choosing the right metrics is key to effective testing.

-**4. Model Degradation over time:** As new data becomes available; an ML model’s performance can degrade causing a problem known as model drift.
+**Model Degradation over time** As new data becomes available; an ML model’s performance can degrade causing a problem known as model drift.
 This means continuous monitoring and retraining are equally important, adding complexity to the testing process.

 ## Model Evaluation Vs. Model Testing

 Before we dive deep into discussing possible strategies for ML model testing, it is important to understand the difference between Model evaluation and Model testing.

-Model evaluation and testing might sound similar, but there is a key difference between the two.
+Model evaluation and model testing might sound similar, but there is a key difference between the two.
 Evaluation focuses on assessing the model’s performance in a controlled environment, while model testing checks how well the model works in real-world conditions.

 Let’s look at it with a simple example of a spam detection model that filters out unwanted emails.

-During the model evaluation phase (validation mode), we will use a labelled dataset of emails to calculate metrics like accuracy, precision and recall.
+During the **model evaluation** phase (validation mode), we will use a labelled dataset of emails to calculate metrics like accuracy, precision and recall.
 For example, the model might successfully identify 95% of spam emails in this dataset.

-After evaluation, we will test (prediction mode) the model with real incoming emails to see how well it handles a variety of messages, if it can correctly filter out spam in different languages, formats, or tricky emails that look legitimate.
+After evaluation, during **model testing** phase (prediction mode) the model will be subjected to real incoming emails to see how well it handles a variety of messages, if it can correctly filter out spam in different languages, formats, or tricky emails that look legitimate.
 Model testing makes sure the model works well in the real environment where it will be used, way beyond the controlled conditions of evaluation.

 ## Strategies for Testing ML Models